What Is Carbon Footprint in India? (Complete Beginner Guide)

 Why is carbon footprint important in India?

-How can individuals reduce their carbon footprint?
+How can businesses reduce carbon footprint?

 Start Your Climate Learning Journey